keirancc/nekohash/README.md

 # 🐱 Nekohash

-An anime-themed hashing library for Rust that brings kawaii energy to your cryptographic needs! ✨
+A kawaii hashing library for Rust that keeps you cryptographically secure! ✨

 ## Features